bmrejen/energicore/README.md

 ## How it works

-The app fetches data from EnergiCore's mainnet.
+The app connects to EnergiCore's mainnet and gathers info about the latest block.
-It collects data from the latest block.
+It then lists the transactions that have taken place on it, as well as the miner's address, the total difficulty and makes a list of the transaction hashes.

 It uses EnergiCore's package [@energi/web3-ext](https://www.npmjs.com/package/@energi/web3-ext)